Therety/vm-detection/README.md

 It uses several checks, including:

 - CPU feature flags (CPUID hypervisor bit)
-- Virtual machine vendor strings (like "KVMKVMKVM" or "VMwareVMware")
+- Virtual machine vendor strings (like `KVMKVMKVM` or `VMwareVMware`)
-- RDTSC timing (VMs are often slower)
+- Updated RDTSC timing
+- RDTSC :: QueryPerformanceCounter (Windows)
+- Throttling detection
+- Red pill technique*
 - VMware I/O port trick (on Linux)
 - MAC address vendor prefixes

+*IDRT contains address of IDT, by comparing both, program can determine if it's running on a VM or physical.

 ## Updates
 I'll keep updating this repo for aslong i'll be interested in this project.